singnet/snet-rfai/README.md

     D. Every service request has an expiry

-    E. When a new request is created it will be in the ppen State till its reviewed and approved by the foundation
+    E. When a new request is created it will be in the open State till its reviewed and approved by the foundation

 2. Request Approval